cprieto/roboblog/content/2020-08-26-data-structures-insertion-sort-algorithm.md

         for (i in idx - 1 downTo 0) { // We compare with all the previous elements if (value < items[i]) {
                 items[(i + 1)] = items[i] // If bigger, we move current element to the right
-                idx -= 1
+                idx -= 1 // And we continue checking the previous element }
         }
-        }

-        items[idx] = value // This is the right place for the list }
+        items[idx] = value // This is the right place for the item in the list }
 }
 ```